lonelyandrew/Effective-Python-Notes/chapter5.md

 Unfortunately, the `timeout` parameter is only available in Python 3.3 and later.
 In earlier versions of Python, you'll need to use the `select` build-in module on `proc.stdin`, `proc.stdout`, and `proc.stderr` in order to enforce timeouts on I/O.

+## Item 37: Use Threads for Blocking I/O, Avoid for Parallelism
+The standard implementation of Python is called CPython.
+CPython runs a Python program in two steps.
+First, it parses and compiles the source text into bytecode.
+Then it runs the bytecode using a stack-based interpreter.
+The bytecode interpreter has state that must be maintained and coherent while the Python program executes.
+Python enforces coherence with a mechanism called the *global interpreter lock* (GIL).

+Essentially, the GIL is a mutual-exclusion lock (mutex) that prevents CPython from being affected by pre-emptive multithreading, where one thread takes control of a program by interrupting another thread.
+Such an interruption could corrupt the interpreter state if it comes at an unexpected time.
+The GIL prevents these interruptions and ensures that every bytecode instruction works correctly with the CPython implementation and its C-extension modules.

+The GIL has an important negative side effect.
+With programs written in languages like C++ or Java, having multiple threads of execution means your program could utilize multiple CPU cores at the same time.
+Although Python supports multiple threads of execution, the GIL causes only one of them to make forward progress at a time.
+This means that when you reach for threads to do parallel computation and speed up your Python programs, you will be sorely disappointed.

+Knowing these limitations you may wonder, why does Python support threads at all?
+There are two good reasons:

++ First, multiple threads make it easy for your program to seem like it's doing multiple things at the same time.
+Managing the juggling act of simultaneous tasks is difficult to implement yourself.
++ The second reason is to deal with blocking I/O, which happens when Python does certain types of system calls.
+System calls are how your Python program asks your computer's operation system to interact with the external environment on your behalf.
+Blocking I/O includes things like reading and writing files, interacting with networks, communicating with devices like displays, etc. Threads help you handle blocking I/O by insulating your program from the time it takes for the operating system to respond to your requests.
+When you find yourself needing to do blocking I/O and computation simultaneously, it's time to consider moving your system calls to threads.
+The GIL prevents Python code from running in parallel, but it has no negative effect on system calls.
+This works because Python threads release the GIL just before they make system calls and reacquire the GIL as soon as the system calls are done.